Experimental observation of exact quantum critical states: Abstract

 \section{Abstract}

-Anderson localization physics features three fundamental types of eigenstates: extended, localized, and critical.
-Confirming the presence of critical states necessitates either advancing the analysis to the thermodynamic limit or identifying a universal mechanism which can rigorously determine these states.
+Anderson localization physics features three fundamental types of eigenstates: extended, localized, and critical, {with the third one exhibiting the exotic properties in-between the former two.} Confirming the presence of critical states {is challenging, as it typically} necessitates either advancing the analysis to the thermodynamic limit or identifying a universal mechanism which can rigorously determine these states.
 Here we report the unambiguous experimental realization of critical states, governed by a rigorous mechanism for exact quantum critical states, and further observe a generalized mechanism that quasiperiodic zeros in hopping couplings protect the critical states.
-Leveraging a superconducting quantum processor with up to 56 qubits, we implement a programmable mosaic model with tunable couplings and on-site potentials.
-By measuring time-evolved observables, we identify both delocalized dynamics and incommensurately distributed zeros in the couplings, which are the defining features of the critical states.
+We implement a programmable quasiperiodic mosaic model with tunable couplings and on-site potentials through a multiple {superconducting qubit quantum system.} By measuring the time-evolving observables, we identify the coexisting delocalized dynamics and incommensurately distributed zeros in the couplings, which are the defining features of the critical states.
 We map the localized-to-critical phase transition and demonstrate that critical states persist until quasiperiodic zeros are removed by strong long-range couplings, highlighting a novel generalized mechanism discovered in this experiment and shown with rigorous theory.
 Finally, we resolve the energy-dependent transition between localized and critical states, revealing the presence of anomalous mobility edges.